adeblieux/Copier/README.md

 - Progress bar may not be displayed accurately for very large files due to limitations in file size calculations.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the LICENSE file for details.

 ## Acknowledgements
 The progress bar implementation in this code is inspired by examples found online, but modified for the specific use case of this project.